raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 en resumen
     = **in conclusion** (formal - añade conclusión)
-    = in summary (formal - resumiendo) `In summary, we covered the key findings and proposed next steps` = all in all (informal - como balance) `All in all, it was a productive day` = to sum up (informal - recapitulando) `To sum up, our findings highlight the importance of teamwork`
+    = in summary (formal - resumiendo)
+    ?
+En resumen, cubrimos los hallazgos clave y propusimos los siguientes pasos : `In summary, we covered the key findings and proposed next steps`
+    = all in all (informal - como balance)
+    ?
+En conjunto, fue un día productivo : `All in all, it was a productive day` = to sum up (informal - recapitulando)
+    ?
+Para resumir, nuestros hallazgos destacan la importancia del trabajo en equipo : `To sum up, our findings highlight the importance of teamwork`

 de todas formas (a pesar de algo)
     = anyway (i)